Skip to the content of the web site.

 Canada and Its Americas: Transnational Navigations.
 Ed.
 Winfried Siemerling and Sarah Phillips Casteel.
 McGill-Queen’s UP, 2010.

-Bibliography of Comparative Studies in Canadian, Québec, and Foreign Literatures/ Bibliographie d’études comparées des littératures canadienne, québécoise et étrangères 1930-1995.
+Bibliography of Comparative Studies in Canadian, Québec, and Foreign Literatures/Bibliographie d’ études comparées des littératures canadienne, québécoise et étrangères 1930-1995.
 By Antoine Sirois, Pamela Grant, David Hayne, Gregory Reid, Winfried Siemerling, and Maria van Sundert.
 Sherbrooke: Editions GGC, May 2001.

 Cultural Difference and the Literary Text: Pluralism and the Limits of Authenticity in North American Literatures.
 Ed.
 Winfried Siemerling and Katrin Schwenk.
 Iowa City: U of Iowa P, 1996/1997 (Hardcover/Paperback).
-Available as electronic edition.

 Writing Ethnicity: Cross-Cultural Consciousness in Canadian and Québécois Literature.
 Ed.
 Winfried Siemerling.
 Toronto: ECW Press, 1996.
-Available as electronic edition.

 Artificial Intelligence in the Humanities: A Practical Introduction to Déredec.
 Toronto: Department of French, University of Toronto/Toronto: Canadian Scholars’ Press, 1989.

-Canadian Literatures and the Postcolonial.”
+"Canadian Literatures and the Postcolonial."
 The Cambridge History of Postcolonial Literature.
 Ed.
 Ato Quayson.
-Cambridge UP.
-(16,000 words).
-In press; forthcoming 2011.
+Cambridge UP, 2012.
+Volume I: 171-214.

-Submitted, with Ajay Heble (Guelph).
 "Voicing the Unforeseeable: Improvisation, Social Practice, Collaborative Research."
+By Winfried Siemerling and Ajay Heble.
 Cross-Talk.
 Ed.
-Diana Brydon and Marta Dvorak.
+Diana Brydon and Marta Dvorak.Wilfrid Laurier UP, 2012.
+39-51.

 “Canadian Literatures, Language, Race.”
 Canadian Literature 204 (Spring 2010): 150-2.

-“Lawrence Hill.”
-The Canadian Encyclopedia. http://www.thecanadianencyclopedia.com.
+Lawrence Hill.
+The Canadian Encyclopedia.
 Posted April 2010.

 “Transcultural Improvisation, Transnational Time, and Diasporic Chance in Wayde Compton’s Textual Performance.”
 West Coast Line 63 (March 2010).
 30-37.